There’s always something to learn, living in Turkey.

 As far as we were concerned, beş means five and kaza means accident.
 ‘Five accidents’ didn’t really make any sense to us!

 We asked friends and we looked on the internet.

 Not much help available on the internet.
 So we set about asking as many of our other friends as we could.

 They all laughed and told us the same tale:

 A Little Story About Beşkaza

-So next time you walk past the 21st century Fethiye clock tower (or should that be Beşkaza Saat Kulesi) and you see this word, you’ll know what it means and you’ll know it’s a piece of history from centuries previous.
-We like this little story.
+So next time you walk past the 21st century Fethiye clock tower (or should that be Beşkaza Saat Kulesi) and you see this word, you’ll know what it means.